lkotipal/vlasiator/scaling/202506_CSC_Mahti/README.md

 Plot the results with `gnuplot -p <script>.gnuplot` for png plots, comment the relevant lines to obtain interactive plots instead.

+The same tests were run on EuroHPC's LUMI (see folder 202507_EuroHPC_LUMI-C).

 # Weak scaling

 Test run on 1 node as in the given cfg file, and extended on *n* nodes by expanding the domain by a factor *n* along the *y* and *z* dimensions respectively, and both along *y* and *z* for the cases where the node count is *m^2*.
 All runs using 16 tasks per node, 16 threads per task (multithreading).